scottross123/personal-site/content/posts/Backup Your System With BorgBackup.md

 This option is specifying where the encryption key will be stored.
 When using `repokey`, the key will be stored in the repository, meaning you will only need a passphrase to decrypt your backup.
 If keyfile is chosen, then the keyfile will be stored externally, in the `~/.config/borg` directory by default.
 You will have to supply this keyfile as well as the passphrase to access the repository.

-Regardless of which option you choose, it is reccomended to backup this key somewhere <u>separate</u> from your borg repository.
+Regardless of which option you choose, it is recommended to backup this key somewhere <u>separate</u> from your borg repository.
 If you choose repokey you can export your keyfile using `borg export`.

 Initially I was using keyfile encryption for all my backups, but I ultimately decided that this was over-doing it when I am just backing up to an external hard drive that never leaves my room.
 But I do think using an external keyfile is a good idea when backing up to a computer or device you do not have physical control over, such as a VPS in the cloud.